lauradhamilton/blog/wp-content/plugins/add-to-any/README.txt

 6. Color chooser for your universal share menu

 == Changelog ==

+= 1.3.1 =
+* Floating share buttons are now responsive by default
+* Responsive breakpoints configurable in Floating options
+* "Use default CSS" must be enabled in Advanced Options for responsiveness

 = 1.3.0.1 =
 * Apply universal sharing button toggle to floating buttons